DC Comics: National Periodical Publications

-Kinney National/Warner Communications (1967–1990)
+Kinney National / Warner Communications (1967–1990)

 In 1967, National Periodical Publications was purchased by Kinney National Company, which purchased Warner Bros.-Seven Arts in 1969.
 Kinney National spun off its non-entertainment assets in 1972 (as National Kinney Corporation) and changed its name to Warner Communications Inc.

 In 1970, Jack Kirby moved from Marvel Comics to DC, at the end of the Silver Age of Comics, in which Kirby's contributions to Marvel played a large, integral role.

+As artist Gil Kane described: "Jack was the single most influential figure in the turnaround in Marvel's fortunes from the time he rejoined the company ...
+It wasn't merely that Jack conceived most of the characters that are being done, but ...
+Jack's point of view and philosophy of drawing became the governing philosophy of the entire publishing company and, beyond the publishing company, of the entire field ...
+[Marvel took] Jack and use[d] him as a primer.
+They would get artists ... and they taught them the ABCs, which amounted to learning Jack Kirby ...
+Jack was like the Holy Scripture and they simply had to follow him without deviation.
+That's what was told to me ...
+It was how they taught everyone to reconcile all those opposing attitudes to one single master point of view."

 Given carte blanche to write and illustrate his own stories, he created a handful of thematically-linked series he called collectively "The Fourth World".
 In the existing series Superman's Pal Jimmy Olsen and in his own, newly-launched series New Gods, Mister Miracle, and The Forever People, Kirby introduced such enduring characters and concepts as arch-villain Darkseid and the other-dimensional realm Apokolips.
 Furthermore, Kirby intended their stories to be reprinted in collected editions, in a publishing format that was later called the trade paperback, which became a standard industry practice decades later.
 While sales were respectable, they did not meet DC management's initially high expectations, and also suffered from a lack of comprehension and internal support from Infantino.
 By 1973 the "Fourth World" was all cancelled, although Kirby's conceptions soon became integral to the broadening of the DC Universe, especially after the major toy-company, Kenner Products, judged them ideal for their action-figure adaptation of the DC Universe, the Super Powers Collection.
 Obligated by his contract, Kirby created other unrelated series for DC, including Kamandi, The Demon, and OMAC, before ultimately returning to Marvel Comics in 1976.